-Some potential problems experienced by individuals who have Bell's Palsy include:
+Some potential problems and symptoms experienced by individuals who have had Bell's Palsy include:

 Medications and Treatments